-The Equity Plan is a guiding document for OPC Councilmembers and staff to help advance equity and environmental justice along the California coast and beyond.
-By approaching equity as both internal and external efforts for OPC, the Plan proposes measurable actions that empower the agency to create solutions for strategic leadership and partnership, inclusive cultural and recruitment practices, improved engagement and funding distribution, comprehensive sourcing of knowledge, and advanced access to ocean and coastal spaces.
+The Equity Plan is a guiding document for OPC Councilmembers and staff to advance equity and environmental justice within the Council and along the California coast.
+By approaching equity efforts as both internal and external to OPC, the Plan proposes measurable actions that empower the agency to create solutions for strategic leadership and partnership, inclusive cultural and recruitment practices, improved engagement and funding distribution, comprehensive sourcing of knowledge, and advanced access to ocean and coastal spaces.

-6 Appendix A provides additional context on OPC's core functions.
+&lt;sup>5 Appendix A provides additional context on OPC's core functions.